Michael Faraday: Commemorations

 A Royal Society of Arts blue plaque, unveiled in 1876, commemorates Faraday at 48 Blandford Street in London's Marylebone district.
 From 1991 until 2001, Faraday's picture featured on the reverse of Series E £20 banknotes issued by the Bank of England.
 He was portrayed conducting a lecture at the Royal Institution with the magneto-electric spark apparatus.
 In 2002, Faraday was ranked number 22 in the BBC's list of the 100 Greatest Britons following a UK-wide vote.

 Faraday has been commemorated on postage stamps issued by the Royal Mail.
-In 1991, as a pioneer of electricity he featured in their Scientific Achievements issue along with pioneers in three other fields (Charles Babbage (computing), Frank Whittle (jet engine) and Robert Watson-Watt (radar)).
-In 1999, under the title "Faraday's Electricity", he featured in their World Changers issue along with Charles Darwin, Edward Jenner and Alan Turing.
+In 1991, as a pioneer of electricity he featured in their Scientific Achievements issue along with pioneers in three other fields (Charles Babbage (computing), Frank Whittle (jet engine) and Robert Watson-Watt (radar).
+In 1999, under the title "Faraday's Electricity", he featured in their issue along with Charles Darwin, Edward Jenner and Alan Turing.

 The Faraday Institute for Science and Religion derives its name from the scientist, who saw his faith as integral to his scientific research.
 The logo of the institute is also based on Faraday's discoveries.
 It was created in 2006 by a $2,000,000 grant from the John Templeton Foundation to carry out academic research, to foster understanding of the interaction between science and religion, and to engage public understanding in both these subject areas.

 The Faraday Institution, an independent energy storage research institute established in 2017, also derives its name from Michael Faraday.
 The organisation serves as the UK's primary research programme to advance battery science and technology, education, public engagement and market research.

-Faraday's life and contributions to electromagnetics was the principal topic of the tenth episode, titled "The Electric Boy", of the 2014 American science documentary series, Cosmos: A Spacetime Odyssey, which was broadcast on Fox and the National Geographic Channel.
+Faraday's life and contributions to electromagnetics was the principal topic of "The Electric Boy", the tenth episode of the 2014 American science documentary series Cosmos: A Spacetime Odyssey, which was broadcast on Fox and the National Geographic Channel.

 The writer Aldous Huxley wrote about Faraday in an essay entitled, A Night in Pietramala: "He is always the natural philosopher.
 To discover truth is his sole aim and interest ... even if I could be Shakespeare, I think I should still choose to be Faraday."
 Calling Faraday her "hero", in a speech to the Royal Society, Margaret Thatcher declared: "The value of his work must be higher than the capitalisation of all the shares on the Stock Exchange!"
 She borrowed his bust from the Royal Institution and had it placed in the hall of 10 Downing Street.